jaokuean/team08-capstone/README.md

 ## Getting Started
 This project uses Python 3.7.6, Jupyter Notebooks, Python Scripts and other open source packages that have to be installed for the code to run.
 The operating system will be a MacOS machine with intel processor chips.
-You can either clone this repository into your local machine or download all our codes and data from [our drive](https://drive.google.com/drive/folders/1ce9L5dHZXrWLzpRNf3iq6cdK5KU_QF0a?usp=sharing).
+You can either clone this repository into your local machine or download all our codes and data from [our drive](https://drive.google.com/drive/folders/1ce9L5dHZXrWLzpRNf3iq6cdK5KU_QF0a?usp=sharing) into a single zip folder.
 Upon doing so, run the following commands within the root directory.

 ```bash
 conda create -n nus08_env python=3.7.6